How I Started a Small Business in the U.S. with Little to No Capital And You Can Too

 Utilizing Email Marketing with Mailchimp

 • Create compelling subject lines to improve open rates.
+I test different ones.

 • Use segmentation to target specific groups within your email list.
+Not everyone wants the same thing.

 • Monitor your campaign performance to refine your strategy over time.
+Mailchimp shows you what works.

 Navigating Legal Requirements and Compliance